MidSpike/iris-utilities/PRIVACY.md

 #### A Guild Owner may request their guild_config_information by doing the following:
 - join the Bot's support guild and contact staff (use command `support_discord` to receive an invite)

+---

+#### Who has access to non-anonymous stored data?
+- Only the Owner of this bot shall have read/write/delete access to stored (non-)anonymous data.

+#### Who has access to anonymous stored data?
+- Only Bot Admins (also known as "Super People") of this bot shall have read access to stored anonymous data.

+#### How can I contact support for this bot?
+- DM this bot.
+- Use the command `support_discord` to receive an invite to the Support Discord.

+### How do I delete my data?
+- You didn't read this document fully, please re-read it.

+---

 #### This document will be updated in the future to better inform users of how data is managed and stored in the Bot.